asphalt-framework/asphalt/docs/userguide/events.rst

 With :meth:`Signal.stream_events`, you can even asynchronously iterate over events dispatched from a signal::

-    from contextlib import aclosing  # on Python < 3.10, import from async_generator or contextlib2

     async def listen_to_events(source):
-        async with aclosing(source.somesignal.stream_events()) as stream:
+        async with source.somesignal.stream_events() as stream:
             async for event in stream:
                 print(event)